 9 U.S.C. § 2; see RAB 10-13.
 Respondents contend that under Section 2, courts must interpret the scope and applicability of the underlying arbitration agreement to determine whether the underlying "controversy" "arises out of" the underlying contract.
-RAB 10-13.2 because the relevant "controversy" is the narrow dispute at issue regarding threshold questions of arbitrability, which clearly "arise out of" the parties' contract.
+RAB 10-13.

 This argument falls flat.
 First, the "arising out of" language in 9 U.S.C. § 2 does not impose a separate condition on the applicability of an arbitration agreement.
-Second, even if Respondents' premise was correct, the inquiry is met i.
-The "arising out of" language in 9 U.S.C. § 2 does not impose a separate condition on the applicability of an arbitration agreement.
+Second, even if Respondents' premise was correct, the inquiry is met because the relevant "controversy" is the narrow dispute at issue regarding threshold questions of arbitrability, which clearly "arise out of" the parties' contract.

-2 Respondents appear to contend that the district court adhered to this reasoning, RAB 12, but, while the effect appears to have been the same, the district court did not premise its decision on 9 U.S.C. § 2.
+&lt;sup>2 Respondents appear to contend that the district court adhered to this reasoning, RAB 12, but, while the effect appears to have been the same, the district court did not premise its decision on 9 U.S.C. § 2.
 See 3 AA 358-359.